Exploit the latest developments in bikes and trails by learning a new way of riding

 Once you’ve got your seat out of the way, let your skeleton support your weight by keeping your legs straight.
 Drop your heels, and keep your elbows bent.
-Your head should be directly above your stem and bars.
+Your head should be directly above your stem and handlebars.
 This will feel like your hips are high and your head is low, but this shape will give you a massive footprint on the trail and allow you to have a much larger range of motion.

 Learning to balance using your hips is a total game-changer.
 Look at any XC rider from the 90s and you’ll see they stayed balanced over simple trail features by moving rearward, keeping their hips and legs in line with the bike and moving their head along the line of the bars by twisting at their neck and shoulders.

 In contrast, watch a current World Cup downhill or enduro racer and you’ll see them maintain a neutral riding position with their upper body.
 Instead of moving their head and shoulders to balance, they’ll use their hips and knees, leaving their head roughly in the middle of the bars.

 This allows them to maintain neutrality at the front end, giving time to react to other upcoming obstacles.
 It also means that, as soon as they reach a slightly easier section, where they can regain control, they can actually take advantage of it.
 If a rider is twisting, or off balance, then they will most likely feel out of control.

 You wouldn’t go through a jump with your bike leaned over, your outside foot all the way down, and your shoulders all squint, but that’s how a lot of people will corner.